 10) Stroll around Times Square

 One of the top destinations associated with New York City is, of course, Times Square.
 This major commercial intersection encompasses the Midtown Manhattan section of the city at the junction of Broadway and Seventh Avenue.
 Lively and vibrant, you can spend hours shopping, dining, attending a Broadway Show, visiting Madame Tussauds, and much more.
 You can even stroll and people watch as hundreds of pedestrians and cars zoom by you.
 Due to its endless amount of activities, visiting Times Square is one of the top things to do in NYC at night.

 11) Admire Grand Central Terminal’s Architecture

-Since 1913, Grand Central has served as a main transportation hub in Midtown Manhattan.
-The beaux-arts landmark not only operates as the home of the MTA Metro-North Railroad, but also serves multiple Subway lines.
+Since 1913, Grand Central has served as the main transportation hub in Midtown Manhattan.
+The beaux-arts landmark not only operates as the home of the MTA Metro-North Railroad but also serves multiple Subway lines.
 In addition, Grand Central hosts numerous retail and dining establishments for convenience.
 With 750,000 visitors every day, the terminal can be quite busy, but this is less the case in the evening when trying to simply tour the facility.
 Make sure to look up at the four-faced opal clock above the Information Booth in the Main Concourse.
 For the best audio-visual tour experience, check out the Grand Central Audio Tour from 9 am to 6 pm.